 Within three Days after the transmittal of the arbitrator's final decision, any party, upon notice to the other parties, may request the arbitrator, through the arbitration body, only to correct any clerical, typographical, or computational errors in the decision.
 The arbitrator is not empowered to re-determine the merits of any matter already decided.
 The other parties shall be given two Days to respond to the request.
 The arbitrator shall dispose of the request within two Days after transmittal by the arbitration body to the arbitrator of the request and any response thereto.

 34. No Appeal

 The arbitration decision shall be considered final and binding.
-The parties waive, to the fullest extent permissible by law, any right to challenge in court the arbitrator's decision a.
-The arbitration body shall prescribe filing and other administrative fees and expenses to compensate it for the cost of providing services.
-The fees in effect when the fee or charge is incurred shall be applicable.
+The parties waive, to the fullest extent permissible by law, any right to challenge in court the arbitrator's decision.

 35. Filing Fees and Expenses